Golden lancehead: Limited geographic distribution

-Habitat destruction and over-collecting
+Habitat destruction and overcollecting

 In the past, people have deliberately started fires on the island in an attempt to kill off B. insularis, so that the island could be used to grow bananas.
 The Brazilian Navy has also contributed to habitat destruction by removing vegetation to maintain a lighthouse on the island.
 Because of these problems, as well as overharvesting by overzealous scientists, Duarte et al. wrote that it is "very hazardous to assume that this is an invulnerable snake".
 Based on a 100-year simulation, between an estimated 25 and 40 snakes harvested per year would cause genetic extinction for B. insularis.
 Collection of this species of snake is permitted only with a scientific collection permit.

 In addition to authorized collecting for research purposes, the illegal wildlife trade is a threat to B. insularis due to its rare nature, with researchers approached with offers of up to $30,000 for specimens in 2008, nearly four times Brazil's GDP per capita that year.